-V Coronae Australis has a spectral type of R0.
-This means the star is a star.
-The star has a B-V Colour Index of 0.62 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,829 Kelvin.
+Based on the star's spectral type of R0 The star has a B-V Colour Index of 0.62 which means the star's temperature is about 5,829 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-V Coronae Australis Radius has been calculated as being 7.76 times bigger than the Sun.
+V Coronae Australis estimated radius has been calculated as being 7.76 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 5,397,543.92.km.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 1.18 which gave the calculated distance to V Coronae Australis as 2764.10 light years away from Earth or 847.46 parsecs.
-It would take a spaceship travelling at the speed of light, 2764.10 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 1.18000 which gave the calculated distance to V Coronae Australis as 2764.10 light years away from Earth or 847.46 parsecs.
+If you want that in miles, it is about 16,249,108,394,016,816.40, based on 1 Ly = 5,878,625,373,183.61 miles.

 The star is a eruptive R Coronae Borealis variable type which means that its size changes over time.
 The Variable Type is usually named after the first star of that type to be spotted.
-V Coronae Australis brightness ranges from a magnitude of 11.000 to a magnitude of 10.000 over its variable period.
+V Coronae Australis brightness ranges from a magnitude of 10.899 to a magnitude of 10.001 over its variable period.
 The smaller the magnitude, the brighter the star.
-Its variable/pulsating period lasts for 1.0 days (variability).
+Its variable/pulsating period lasts for 1.1 days (variability).

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

-|Traditional/ Proper Name||V Coronae Australis|
+|Primary / Proper / Traditional Name||V Coronae Australis|

 |Visual / Apparent Magnitude||10.00|

-|Naked Eye Visible||Requires a 7x50 Binoculars - Ref: Wiki|
+|Naked Eye Visible||Requires a 7x50 Binoculars - Magnitudes|

 |Right Ascension (R.A.)||18h 47m 32.31|

 |Galactic Latitude||-15.65365315 degrees|

 |Galactic Longitude||357.66472186 degrees|

-|Distance from Earth||1.18 Parallax (milliarcseconds)|
+|Distance from Earth||1.18000 Parallax (milliarcseconds)|

 |2764.10 Light Years|